JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 “Here!”
 I said to Douglas as I gave him a joystick to play.

 “Wow!
 Look at that!”
 Beven’s dad said as Douglas played the game.
 “You have fun now, I gotta do some work…” he said as he moved towards the front of the apartment, grabbed some rags and a bottle and started to rub stuff on the furniture.
 He was clearly stripping paint from the wood.
 The fumes were strong and I started to feel dizzy.
-Nobody else seemed to be affected
+Nobody else seemed to be affected so I spoke up and asked Beven’s mom if she could open up the kitchen window.
+“Oh, okay Jack,” she said again using my name as if it was a stick she was poking me with.

+She reached over to open the window and in a few seconds the air cooled up a bit and was easier to breathe.
+“Thank you,” I said as she looked down on the washing machine.

+“Hey!
+I forgot to start the wash!” she said as she opened and closed the lid to the machine, turned a knob and started it up.

+I turned back to Beven, Douglas and Bradley.
+Beven seemed to had finally found a disk, but Douglas was still playing the game.
+All three of them stared at the screen as Douglas incompetently—but enthusiastically—played the game.

+Some more time passed and we all played for a bit until the washing machine started to knock back and forth.
+The lid was starting to open and everyone seemed to be ignoring it.

+“Douglas!”
+Beven’s mom shouted from the hallway, “Go and sit on the washing machine before it spills!”
+What?
+Spills?
+Anwyay, I looked at Douglas.
+He was hapilly playing the game, but you could watch his face prune up.

+“Douglas!!!” she shouted.

+And with that Bradley grabbed the joystick out of Douglas’s hand.
+Douglas sat catatonic for a second, but his face grew redder and redder as each second passed.
+Before you knew it he stood up, started crying and climbed up to the top of the washing machine and sat on it.

+“Douglas!!!” she shouted again to which Douglas shouted “I’m sitting mom!!!”

+I looked at Douglass sitting there on the washing machine as it shook back and forth, but the lid was closed.
+No water was going to spill out if the lid, but Douglas sat there crying, red faced with his legs gently shaking back and forth with the motion of the machine.

+I turned back to the Atari.
+Bradley tried to play Donkey Kong but really stunk.
+He didn’t get upset about it.
+But he also didn’t get upset at his brother crying on the top of washing machine.
+Neither did Beven.
+Neither did Matt.
+Neither did his dad who was wiping wood with turpentine from the begining of this mess without uttering a word.

+“Here!”
+Beven said as he gave me a beat up floppy disk.
+“Copy it on this one.”

+I poked Bradley to get him to stop playing and before you knew it I had copied the games for him and passed it back to him.

+“Thanks!
+You want stuff?
+I can give you new games when I get them,” he said, “And then we can sell them to the other kids.”
+He still didn’t get it.
+It was simple enough for me to copy the games so who cares.
+But I responded, “Okay, when you get some new games, okay?”

+“Deal!” he said as he took the disk from me.

+His mom came back into the kitchen.
+The sun was setting

 ***